erikh/saturn/README.md

 setup properly.
 Additional work still needs to be done to address database work.

+This work is moving much slower than the rest of the product, so don't be surprised if there is incomplete, broken, or missing functionality.

 To use `saturn` with Google Calendar, you must create a Google Cloud account and assign an OAuth application to it.
 One is not provided automatically by using `saturn` to eliminate concerns of data provenance.